What You're Actually Seeing

 The sweet spot is a narrow window around sunrise or sunset.
 Too early, your sky is too bright for contrast.
 Too late, the plume can't catch sunlight anymore.

-This is why launch delays matter more than you'd think.
-Earth keeps rotating.
-A 30-minute slip can move a launch completely out of the optimal window.
-A launch that looked perfect on paper might produce nothing visible if it slides into full darkness.
+This is why launch delays matter.
+Earth keeps rotating, and a 30-minute slip can move a launch out of the useful twilight window.
+A launch that looked favorable on paper can become a poor viewing case after a schedule change.

 How Far Away Can You See It?